In this article, we look at these hugely popular genetic testing kits and find out what you get for the 23andme price tag!

 Full instructions are given but all you need to do is spit in the tube provided!

-Then register your saliva tube with the bar-code (so they know it belongs to you), and send it to the 23andme lab using the pre-paid package.back to menu ↑
+Then register your saliva tube with the bar code and send it to the 23andme lab using the pre-paid package.

 Step 3 – Learn about your DNA